JamesCI/JamesCI/README.md

 written in PHP using the [Silex](https://github.com/silexphp/Silex) microframework and the [Twig](https://github.com/twigphp/Twig) template engine, so it's easy to install and customize.

-As mentioned above, James CI just provides the basic infrastructure.
-That means:
-James CI doesn't support any special features, e.g. running jobs in a container or notify the user about the pipeline's status in a special messenger.
-However, James CI is designed for flexibility, e.g.:

-* If the job should not be executed while the user is connected, e.g. for long running jobs, or jobs should be run in parallel, just replace the *scheduler* to a custom one that schedules the job according to your needs.
-E.g. you could submit the job in a batch system like [SLURM](https://slurm.schedmd.com).
-* If the job should be run inside of a container or a vm, just replace the *runner* by a custom wrapper for setting up the job's environment and execute `james-run` inside the container or vm. **Note:** The runner needs access to the James CI data directory, containing the pipeline's configuration and job logs.

 ## Configuring Your Pipeline